divengine/div/README.md

 The designer work in text files and use various types of tags: simple replacements, lists or loops, iterations, conditional parts, separating the design into different files, default replacements, and so on.

+## The parser

+Div's parser work with 3 ideas:
+#### Parse only that can be parse, else, don't touch.

+If in the template exists a tag, for example, a simple replacement {$name}, and the programmer don't especify data for the variable $name, the engine will ignore this template's code, and don't show an error.

+#### Parsing until exists a template's code that can be parsed

+The parser don't stop until in the code some piece need be parsed.

+#### Parsing with some syntax's rules

+Some piece of codes will be parsed before others piece of codes.

+## The syntaxis
-The syntax of Div is very compact.
+The syntax of Div is **compact** and **adaptable**.
 If the programmer wants to do a loop, the designer only needs to know a name for that loop, and if he wants to hide a part of the GUI, the designer is only responsible for tag the part that will be hidden or displayed conditionally.
+If the designer is a expert in other template engine, he can use a dialect to facilitate their work.

+## Reasons
 Our reasons?
 Div is developed with the philosophy of the knowledge reused.
 Of course, Div is released in time of recognized template engines that are widely used.
 For this reason, Div develop a minimum new knowledge so that